kylehickinson/ForrstAPI/README.md

 #### Authentication

-At the moment, as mentioned above, authentication is disabled, but when it becomes enabled ForrstAPI will already be ready to authenticate.
 It is only required that you call `authWithUser:password:completion:fail:` once, and after that the auth token will automatically be appended to all other calls.
 The token may also be saved upon the completion block, and then later assigned using the `authToken` property in ForrstAPI.

 #### Logging